USDA Loans – How They Help Low Income Home Buyers

 Another bonus, and probably the biggest one, is the zero-down payment feature.
 A large down payment requirement is probably the biggest reason aspiring homebuyers cannot buy homes today.
 If a homebuyer must put down 20 percent on $150,000, that comes to $30,000.
 By not requiring a down payment, the USDA loan is very much helping low-income individuals become homebuyers.

 If the USDA loans sounds like it might be the right loan for you, and you think you may meet the requirements for the loan, don’t wait another second.
-Contact us at First Choice Lending Services.
+Contact the Vercellino team today.
 Speak with our qualified loan specialists and see what we can offer you.